 Fellows are required to attend two fellows lunches per year.
 Led by Professor Ragab, fellows lunches are closed meetings held twice a year where invited faculty members present their work or work in progress and discuss different issues related to their research, writing, and scholarship.

-To apply please submit the following materials as a single PDF file to firstname.lastname@example.org:
+To apply for the program, please submit the following materials:

-Statement of purpose: A cover letter explaining your interest in the study of science, religion, and culture, and why you would like to be part of this program.
+a.
+Statement of purpose: A cover letter of 1–2 pages explaining your interest in the study of science, religion, and culture, and why you would like to be a part of this program specifically.